Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

-The `JobConfig^` allows the developer to configure the Taipy behavior for job executions.
-There are three modes available in Taipy: the *standalone* mode, the *development* mode, and the *cluster* mode
+`JobConfig^` allows the developer to configure the Taipy behavior for job executions.
+There are three modes available in Taipy: *standalone*, *development*, and *cluster*.

 # Development mode